hamzamak19/RestAssured_N26_CS/REST_Api_Framework_Details.md

 2. Install dependencies:

 3. Run tests:
+    Either hit play in TestRunner file or execute one by one in resources/features.

-4. Generate Allure Report:\
+5. Generate Allure Report:\
-    > View the report in the browser:
+    Allure report can be published my executing \"allure serve target/allure-results\"

 ## **Writing New Tests**